Welcome to Singing Sense!

 My vocal journey was more straightforward (thanks to the amazing teachers I had throughout my life) than finally settling on a career path that was right for me.
 After focusing on vocal performance for the best of a decade, I chose to make the full change to teaching/coaching.
 It allowed me to find true balance, start a family and do what I love most and do best: Working with people, and helping them to become the singers and artists they deserve to be.

 I have been running a successful private vocal studio in the Glasgow area/Scotland for over a decade now.
-Past and present students include actors and singers in critically acclaimed films, The Voice UK participants and professional performers in Musical Theatre, Pop and Scottish Traditional Music/Folk.
+Past and present students include actors and singers in critically acclaimed films, The Voice UK participants and professional performers in Musical Theatre, Pop, Rock and Scottish Traditional Music/Folk.

 I also work as an associate tutor for Vocal Performance at the University of the Highlands an Islands.
 I am a published author (e.g. Music Teacher Magazine, The Banter) and write for several blogs on subjects relating to vocal performance and creative life and career coaching.